Equi-Tape® Tape FAQ

 Equi-Tape® is safe for competition horses, but always check your discipline’s rules before use in competition.

-Purchasing & Storage
+Purchasing & Tape Features & Storage

 Where can I buy Equi-Tape®?